-- 1.2.19 The Jobs and Skills webpages on the GLA website provides information on how Learners, Parents, authorised representatives of learners and employers can complain about the ASF programme in London via the Skills complaints procedure.
-Members of the public who are not listed above or are unsatisfied with the Skills complaints procedure, can escalate their complaint to stage two of the GLA complaints procedure.
-The latter includes a link to a secure form through which confidential complaints can be made. - 1.2.20 The GLA has set out guidance on how staff can raise concerns about wrongdoing in the workplace where they believe the public interest is not being served.
-Although primarily for staff, the Whistleblowing Polic y and associated guidance also explains how others can raise concerns about the GLA's work.
+- 1.2.19 The Jobs and Skills webpages on the GLA website provide information on how Learners, Parents, authorised representatives of learners and employers can complain about the ASF programme in London via the GLA complaints procedure.
+Members of the public who are unsatisfied with the first stage of the complaints procedure can escalate their complaint to stage two of the GLA complaints procedure.
+The procedure includes a link to a secure form through which confidential complaints can be made. - 1.2.20 The GLA has set out guidance on how staff can raise concerns about wrongdoing in the workplace where they believe the public interest is not being served.
+Although primarily for staff, the Whistleblowing Policy and associated guidance also explain how others can raise concerns about the GLA's work.